top of page

 The Fair Air fire mask is made in Victoria, Australia.
 The core component of the filters, the needled alpaca material is made by the CSIRO in Geelong and the FR cotton material used on the holders for the binding is made in Wangaratta.

-Final manufacture and packing of the masks is done in various regional towns in Victoria and NSW and expanding to other states and possibly overseas.
-We are currently looking to employ displaced Ukrainians to make the masks here and potentially back in Ukraine when the war is won.
+Final manufacture and packing of the masks is done in various regional towns in Victoria SA and NSW and potentially expanding to other states and overseas.
+We currently employ some displaced Ukrainians in Australia to make the masks here and potentially back in Ukraine when the war is won.

 IT WILL BE THE FIRST!